Topics on this page

-Individuals or couples must have income at or below 100% of the Federal Poverty Level (FPL), or a higher level set by their state.
-Current monthly income limits posted on the Medicare website.
+Income and Assets - Individuals or married couples must have income at or below 100% of the Federal Poverty Level (FPL).
+Current monthly income and asset limits are posted on the Medicare website.

 - These limits apply to personal assets including cash, bank accounts, stocks and bonds.

 - These limits do not include home, car or $1,500 in burial fund.

 You can request an application for QMB at your local health department, doctor's office, or hospital social work department.
 Applications may be downloaded from the Maryland Department of Health website.

 Any denial, termination, or reduction of benefits can be appealed.
 Call the telephone number provided in the denial letter you receive.
 Or call 1-800-332-6347 to request a hearing.